Kongbi-Zion/taskflow/README.md

   - The goal was to fully protect routes based on user authentication and authorization.
 - **React Query:**
   - I initially planned to use React Query to handle static props data on authentication pages using `React.memo`, but opted for Context API instead.
 I also planned to create an `assets` folder to store all SVG files for better organization. for fetching and managing tasks but opted for Context API instead.
 I plan to integrate React SQL in the future.

----

-This documentation provides a detailed guide for setting up, using, and deploying the TaskFlow application.
-Let me know if you need any more modifications or additions!